srdjanRakic/intership-interview-task/README.md

 - [Understanding REM Units](https://www.sitepoint.com/understanding-and-using-rem-units-in-css/)
 - [A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)

-## 2. Create and Style the Game Page

-Create the Game Page and display static question and answer information.

-## 3. Display Hard Coded Question and Answers
+## 2. Display Hard Coded Question and Answers

 Load questions from a hard coded array and iterate through available questions as the use answers them.